A PDE-constrained Optimization Approach to Optimal Trajectory Planning under Uncertainty via Reflected Schr\"odinger

 \subsection{Fixed-Point Algorithm}

-We now turn our attention towards the solution of the coupled system via a fixed-point iteration.
+We now address the solution of the coupled system via a fixed-point iteration.
 A critical implementation detail is ensuring that the potentials $\varphi_h$ and $\hat{\varphi}_h$ remain strictly positive throughout the computation.
 This is essential for computing the optimal control via~\eqref{eq:control-recovery}, which involves division by $\varphi$ and $\hat{\varphi}$; maintaining physical consistency of the density $\rho_h = \varphi_h \hat{\varphi}_h$; and ensuring numerical stability of the fixed-point iteration.
 After solving each linear system, we apply the projection

 where $\delta \approx 10^{-12}$ is a small positive threshold to account for round-off errors.

 The coupling between the forward and backward equations through the temporal boundary conditions~\eqref{eq:temporal-potentials} creates a two-point boundary value problem.
 We resolve this coupling via a fixed-point iteration detailed in Algorithm \ref{alg:fixed-point}.